noorbano1/movie_recommender/README.md

 ---

 ## Future Improvements

-- Add poster images using API
+* Add movie posters using TMDB API
-- Improve recommendations with collaborative filtering
+* Improve recommendation accuracy
-- Deploy on cloud platform
+* Add search suggestions
-- Add search suggestions
+* Deploy on cloud platform

 ---

 ## Conclusion

-This project demonstrates how machine learning can be used to build an intelligent recommendation system that helps users discover movies similar to their interests.
+This project demonstrates how machine learning can be used to build an intelligent recommendation system that helps users discover movies based on their preferences.